 -TVTropes article on Not A Deconstruction

 In 1974, Ursula Le Guin published her story The Author of the Acacia Seeds (which is available online here).
-It was nominated in 1975 for the Locus Award for Best Short Story – losing, ironically, to a different Le Guin story that had been published in the same year.
+It was nominated in 1975 for the Locus Award for Best Short Story.
+It lost, ironically, to a different Le Guin story that had been published in the same year.

-Charm in fiction is a sometimes belittled quality (usually belittled, I’m sure, by the sort of people who hide their copies of P.G.
-Wodehouse under their mattresses and read them only in the privacy of their bathrooms at midnight).
-I think there’s this idea that charming fiction isn’t really capable of doing anything but entertaining.
-So when you get indisputably good fiction that is also charming, there’s a scrabble to point to qualities other than charm to justify its merit.
+Charm in fiction is a sometimes belittled quality.
+I think there’s this idea that fiction which is easily described as “charming” is probably incapable of doing anything but being (for example) cozy and entertaining.
+So when you get complex, big-idea fiction that is also charming, there’s a scrabble to point to qualities other than charm to justify its merit.
 The charm, if possible, should be classifiable as a secondary, arbitrary characteristic.

 (I can just picture someone like Jonathan Franzen making a sour lemon face at the thought of a reader closing his book and exclaiming “but my goodness, that was so charming!”)

-Charm in fiction is an element most commonly associated with surface.
+Charm in fiction is associated with surface.
 A charming prose style; a charming sense of humor.
-A book whose primary description is “charming” is probably understood as comforting to read, in a nourishing and satisfying sort of way.
-It is probably what you might call a “rainy day book”.
-I might think, for example, of this list of books provided by Goodreads.
+A book whose primary description is “charming” is probably understood as comforting to read, in a nourishing and satisfying sort of way, but without much else to it to stick in your memory.

-After some thought, I’ve decided that the conception of charm-as-surface is misleading.
-I can think of an enormous quantity of books and stories, chock-full of charming details in isolation, which are boring and forgettable on anything but the detail level.
+The conception of charm-as-surface is misleading.
+I can think of many books and stories, chock-full of charming details in isolation, which are boring and forgettable to me on anything but the detail level.

-It is a story constructed in the language of academia which—in direct contradiction to the culture of academia, and the whole notion of “the ivory tower”—is profoundly inclusive, not exclusive.
+And it is a story constructed in the language of academia which—in direct contradiction to the culture of academia, and the whole notion of “the ivory tower”—is profoundly inclusive, not exclusive!
 I mean this in every sense of the word.
 The inclusiveness appears in the smallest of details, such as the perfect little ending to the second section, where the careful analysis of Emperor penguins is concluded with a sudden welcoming call for all and any readers to join this exciting scientific expedition into Antarctica.
 “If anyone wants to come along, welcome!”
 But this inclusiveness also runs deep and is baked into how the story does what it does: the opposite of what most academia is so often perceived as doing.

 This is a story, not about the elitist categorizational exclusionary tactics which academia is unfortunately famous for, but about broadening and expanding definitions, until they seem nearly useless for aforementioned traditional academic purposes.

 There is a basic fan-like progression in the story’s academic consideration of poetry.
 First, the clearly marked and notated seeds, as left by a decapitated ant: they are deliberate and recognizable in their semblance as poetry, even by our current academic standards.
-Then, the sudden (yet so convincing) inclusion of the everyday movements and swoops of penguins (and many other animals!) in water – a thing which we can see in our everyday lives, the visual movement vocabulary of fauna, but which the story now imbues with significance as poetry through rigorous academic attention.
-And then, finally, the broadening even further of the story’s scope to include the idea of vegetation as poet – even mineral as poet, even rock.
+Then, the sudden (yet so convincing) inclusion of the everyday movements and swoops of penguins (and many other animals!) in water: a thing which we can see in our everyday lives, the visual movement vocabulary of fauna, but which the story now imbues with significance as poetry through rigorous academic attention.
+And, finally, the broadening even further of the story’s scope to include the idea of vegetation as poet.
+Even mineral as poet, even rock.

-The language of exclusion – this is not what academia should to be synonymous with, in an ideal world.
+The language of exclusion is not what academia should to be synonymous with, in an ideal world.

 But in my lived experience, this is the case much more than it should be.